Table of Contents

 Note

-For the sake of consistency, we recommend you use reverse-DNS naming for your GUIDs, i.e. "com.authorname.modname`.
+For consistency, we recommend you use reverse-DNS naming for your GUIDs, i.e. "com.authorname.modname`.

 Automatic DLL copying